Antarctic Low-Powered Magnetometers

 the most recent data that have been obtained.

-More details about this project and these instruments can be found in this PDF document.
+More details about this project and these instruments are in this PDF document.

 The digital, low-powered magnetometers in Antarctica are operated by a collaboration between Space @ Virginia Tech , the Space Physics Research Laboratory at the University of Michigan, Ann Arbor, and the National Institute of Aerospace in Hampton, VA.
 Professor C. Robert Clauer is the PI at Virginia Tech.